Ogeon/rustful/README.md

 * Generic response handlers.
 Just use a function or implement the Handler trait.
 * Unified log system to make sure everything is working together.
-* Some handy macros reduces risk for typos and makes life easier.
+* Some handy macros reduces the risk for typos and makes life easier.
 * Pluggable request and response filtering.
 * Variables and recursive wildcards in routes.